laumadmar/MOMIC_server/index.md

 Notebooks are provided as read-only, we call them templates.
 To create your own notebook from a template, select the desired template and click on the Duplicate button.
 Select the new notebook and right-click to see the Rename button.
 An alternative if using the classic theme is to click on the name of the new notebook to open it and change the name once opened.

-It is possible to create a fresh empty notebook in whichever directory you want from the plus button located at the top left menu (or New button if using the classic notebook).
+It is possible to create a fresh empty notebook in whichever directory you want from the plus button located at the top left menu (or 'New' button if using the classic notebook).
 If you want to replicate an analysis, follow the same steps indicated in the corresponding template.
 Note that a cell can have different types, we are working here with markdown and code cells.
 Thi can be changed in the top menu.

-In the same way, you can create a new folder, a text file and open a terminal window.
+In the same way, you can create a new text or markdown file and open a terminal window.
+Note you can use the two subsequent icons to create a new folder or upload a new file.
+This is the manner in which you can upload your own data to MOMIC webserver.

 To execute a cell, press `CTRL+ENTER` or click on the Run button located in the top menu.
 Alternatively, `CTRL+ALT` to create a new empty code cell bellow it.

-Inspect the menu to go through all Jupyter features or visit the Jupyter Project Documentation website to know more (https://jupyter-notebook.readthedocs.io/en/stable/ and https://jupyterlab.readthedocs.io/en/stable/)
+Inspect the menus to go through all Jupyter features or visit the Jupyter Project Documentation website to know more (https://jupyter-notebook.readthedocs.io/en/stable/ and https://jupyterlab.readthedocs.io/en/stable/)

 ## Analysis pipelines
+<div style="text-align: right"> <a href="#introduction">top</a> </div>

 Notebooks are provided as read-only and we refer to these as templates.
 As explained in the previous [section](#jupyter-general-instrucctions), create your own notebook, a duplicate or an empty one, and modify paths and/or code according to your needs.
 Execute code in cells with CTRL+ENTER or clicking on the Run button located at the top menu.
 Alternatively, CTRL+ALT to create a new empty code cell below it.